 Label 0 (G98 L0) is used exclusively to mark the end of a subprogram and can therefore be used as often as desired.

-Before creating your NC program, compare the subprogram and program section repeat programming techniques using the so-called If-Then Decisions.
+Before creating your NC program, compare the subprogram and program section repeat programming techniques using If-Then decisions.

 You can thereby avoid possible misunderstandings and programming errors.